-In Qt (and most User Interfaces) ‘widget’ is the name given to a component of the UI that the user can interact with.
+In Qt, like in most GUI frameworks, widget is the name given to a component of the UI that the user can interact with.
 User interfaces are made up of multiple widgets, arranged within the window.

-Qt comes with a large selection of widgets available, and even allows you to create your own custom and customized widgets.
+Qt comes with a large selection of widgets available and even allows you to create your own custom and customized widgets.
 In this tutorial, you'll learn the basics of some of the most commonly used widgets in Qt GUI applications.

 We'll cover how layouts work in Qt in the next tutorial.